SPH73/Santorini-nail-bar/README.md

 #### Acknowledgements

-I was inspred to develop this project as I have a young daughter, Samantha Salamon, who has just completed her Diploma in Somatoloogy and who already has other certifications in the beauty industry.
-Aware of the fact that she had aspirations to be self-employed with a work-from-home small business, proven through the actions she has already taken, my own desire was fueled to assist her with a website that would assist her by reducing the workload and stress that a business would place on her.
+I was inspired to develop this project as I have a young daughter, Samantha Salamon, who has just completed her Diploma in Somatoloogy and who already has other certifications in the beauty industry.
+Aware of the fact that she had aspirations to be self-employed with a work-from-home small business (expressed through the actions she has already taken), my own desire was fueled to provide her with a website that would assist her by reducing the workload and stress that a business would place on her.
 Her strengths are her artistic creativity and her weakeness (by her own admission) is the administrative function.
 Moreover, it is difficult to take calls and bookings whilst actively working on a clients nails.
 As much as I am able, I wish to remove this challenge for her by placing the relevant features within her own website.

 When I broached the subject of making her a website for my Milestone 1 Project, she was extremely enthusiastic and has been reviewing the project development throughout, so I feel this has been a collaborative effort between us and deserves mentioning.